aonsolutions/aon-application/aon-solutions2/README.md

 ## Project configuration

 After cloning the project, create the `libraries` folder in the root of the project.
-Unzip the [setProduct](https://redmine.ayudat.es/attachments/download/50492/Setproduct%20components%20(Angular%2011).zip) in folder `libraries`
+Unzip the [setProduct](https://redmine.ayudat.es/attachments/download/50492/Setproduct%20components%20(Angular%2011).zip) in folder `libraries` and run `npm i` to solve dependencies.

 ## Development server